marco-roberti/char-dtt-rareword/README.md

 ## Step-by-step guide
 ### Requirements
 Prior to use the code, install the following packages.
-Versions used in the experiments are reported; the code should work in more recent versions too.
+Versions used in the experiments are reported; the code should work with more recent versions too.
 * Python (3.7.7)
 * tqdm (1.19.2)
 * NumPy (4.56.0)